Berlusconi wavers ahead of confidence vote on Italy budget

 A broad left-right coalition, formed after February’s deadlocked national election, has supported Letta since April.
 Berlusconi, however, prompted a split in his party when he tried and failed to bring down the government last month.

-The rift has left 30 center-right senators and 27 deputies supporting the government, which is enough to guarantee its survival.
+The rift has left 30 centre-right senators and 27 deputies supporting the government, which is enough to guarantee its survival.

 “The government is in such confusion that it still has not written a definitive version and so we have not been able to read it,” Berlusconi, a media magnate, said of the budget package during an interview with one of his TV channels.